HCDE 590–591 Capstone · MindOS

 How much do you feel that the avatar you received matches your own personality?

-Boxplot for avatar personality match question
+Boxplot for avatar personality match question which shows a marginally significant increase in mean scores between iterations

 Iteration 1